An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for coherence

-$R$ is known as a quantum reference frame \cite{bartlett2007reference}; often this role is implicitly played by the classical field that, in standard treatments, is responsible for a generic unitary that we allow to be applied on the system.
-Within this semiclassical approach, one simply posits that the change of average energy in the system during a unitary process is work; but for small scale thermodynamics this is problematic, since it neglects the back-reaction of the system on the field, which may deteriorate it.
+$R$ is known as a quantum reference frame \cite{bartlett2007reference}; often this role is implicitly played by the classical field that, in standard treatments, is responsible for a generic unitary that one is allowed to apply on $S$, as in the discussion around Eq.~\eqref{eq:workextractionpassive}.
+Within this semiclassical approach, one simply posits that the change of average energy in the system during a unitary process is work; but for small scale thermodynamics this can be problematic, because it neglects the back-reaction of the system on the field, which may deteriorate.
 For example, one may assume that a unitary $U$ on the system and bath is realised as

-where $V(U)$ is an energy-preserving unitary between $SB$ and a field state represented, for example, by an optical coherent state $\ket{\alpha}_R$ (for simplicity, we use $R$ also as a battery system).
-With arbitrary unitaries $U$ on $SB$ one can extract at most an amount of work equal to $\Delta F(\rho_S)$.
-For a self-contained treatment, however, one needs to account for the back-reaction on $\ket{\alpha}_R$, as well as the fact that unitaries can be induced only approximatively.
-To simply dismiss the problem by saying that the change of the state on $R$ is very small and so can be neglected does not suffice: one could argue in the same way that the amount of extracted work is very small and can hence be neglected!
+where $V(U)$ is an energy-preserving unitary involving $SB$ and a field state represented, for example, by an optical coherent state $\ket{\alpha}_R$ (for simplicity, let us use $R$ also as a work storage system).
+A self-contained treatment accounts for the back-reaction on $\ket{\alpha}_R$, as well as the fact that unitaries on $SB$ can be realised only approximatively.
+To simply dismiss the problem by saying that the change of the state on $R$ is very small and can be neglected does not suffice: one could argue in the same way that the amount of extracted work is very small and can hence be neglected!
 Back-reactions can sum up over many uses, and in principle be large once a sizeable amount of overall work is extracted.

-Having said this, one can indeed recover the standard result $W_{\rm ave} \rightarrow \Delta F(\rho_S)$ in particular limits, when a very large coherent source is at our disposal; but we only know of specific kinds of interactions that can prevent the deterioration of the coherence properties of the field, and protocols exploiting them also require some energy investment whose rate becomes small only in the limit of a very large number of uses of the field \cite{aberg2014catalytic}.
-For further considerations on these issues, see e.g. Ref.~\cite{klimovsky2013work, korzekwa2016extraction}.
+One can indeed approach the standard result $W_{\rm ave} \rightarrow \Delta F(\rho_S)$, when a very large but finite coherent source is at our disposal; but we only know of very specific interactions that are able prevent the deterioration of the field (which can only exist in infinite dimensional systems \cite{lostaglio2019coherence}), and protocols exploiting them require an energy investment whose rate becomes small only in the limit of a very large number of uses of the field.
+For further considerations on these issues, see e.g. Ref.~\cite{klimovsky2013work, aberg2014catalytic, korzekwa2016extraction}.